danielbodnar/awesome-stars/BY-LANG.md

 ## Rust

+- [avalon1610/spa-rs](https://github.com/avalon1610/spa-rs) - Library who can embed all SPA web application files into a single binary executable.
+- [cjrh/lifter](https://github.com/cjrh/lifter) - Download and sync new releases of single-file binaries from Github Releases and other sites
+- [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - A fast Rust-based web bundler 🦀️
+- [lpenz/rust-sourcebundler](https://github.com/lpenz/rust-sourcebundler) - Bundle the source code of a binary in a crate into a single .rs file to be used in single-file programming competition sites
 - [cargo-bins/cargo-binstall](https://github.com/cargo-bins/cargo-binstall) - Binary installation for rust projects
 - [erg-lang/erg](https://github.com/erg-lang/erg) - A statically typed language compatible with Python
 - [pfrommerd/atlas](https://github.com/pfrommerd/atlas) - The core language parser and vm